 “We can just walk over to them if we have anything we want to discuss.
 And Aiven is ISO 27001 certified already.
 We did an external audit on Aiven’s Information Security Management System and were really impressed about how Aiven is taking information security seriously.”

 Paf had multiple teams serving a myriad of purposes, not always a clear interface between many functions (and data pipelines), the need to spin up custom pipelines fast, and the scrutiny of both local regulatory requirements and GDPR.
 They sorely needed a messaging solution that was secure, loosely-coupled, flexible, transparent, and managed, so that they could stay focused on their core business.
-At the intersection of all of these is Aiven for Kafka.
+At the intersection of all of these is Aiven for Apache Kafka®.

 "Aiven for Kafka was a really good option for us because, as we’re moving to AWS, we could use the Bring Your Own Account option."